 Our products, if successfully developed and approved for commercial sale, will compete with a number of drugs and therapies currently manufactured and marketed by other biotechnology companies, including major pharmaceutical companies.
 Our products may also compete with new products currently under development by others or with products that may cost less than our products.
 Physicians, patients, third-party payors and the medical community may not accept or utilize any of our products that may be approved.
-If HETLIOZ®, Fanapt® and our other products, if and when approved, do not achieve significant market acceptance, our business, results of operations and financial condition would be materially adversely affected.
-See Part I, Item 1, Competition, for a discussion of the primary competitors for HETLIOZ® and Fanapt®.
+If HETLIOZ®, Fanapt®, PONVORY® and our other products, if and when approved, do not achieve significant market acceptance, our business, results of operations and financial condition would be materially adversely affected.
+See Part I, Item 1, Competition, for a discussion of the primary competitors for HETLIOZ®, Fanapt® and PONVORY®.

 In addition, we may face competition from newly developed generic products.
 Under the Hatch-Waxman Act, newly approved drugs and indications may benefit from a statutory period of non-patent marketing exclusivity.
 The Hatch-Waxman Act seeks to stimulate competition by providing incentives to generic pharmaceutical manufacturers to introduce non-infringing forms of patented pharmaceutical products and to challenge patents on branded pharmaceutical products.
 If we are unsuccessful at challenging an ANDA filed pursuant to the Hatch-Waxman Act, cheaper generic versions of our products, which may be favored by insurers and third-party payors, may be launched commercially, which would significantly harm our business.
-In December 2022, the Delaware District Court ruled in favor of the Defendants in our patent litigation relating to the Defendants' filing of ANDAs for generic versions of HETLIOZ® in the U.S. We disagree with the ruling that the claims of our patents are invalid and are vigorously pursuing appeal.
-However, Teva has launched its generic version of HETLIOZ® at risk in the U.S. The FDA has approved ANDAs for Apotex and MSN and other potential competitors may be successful in obtaining ANDA approval and launching generic versions as well.
+In December 2022, the Delaware District Court ruled in favor of the Defendants in our patent litigation relating to the Defendants' filing of ANDAs for generic versions of HETLIOZ® in the U.S. We appealed the decision to the Federal Circuit, and in May 2023, a three-judge panel of the Federal Circuit affirmed the Delaware District Court's ruling.
+In August 2023, the Federal Circuit denied our request for a rehearing.
+In January 2024, we filed a petition for a writ of certiorari with the U.S Supreme Court to review the Federal Circuit's decision.
+The FDA has approved ANDAs for Teva, Apotex and MSN, and Teva and Apotex have launched their generic versions of HETLIOZ® at risk in the U.S., and MSN has launched its generic version as well.
+In addition, other potential competitors may be successful in obtaining ANDA approval and launching their own generic versions.